patrickfatrick/gregorian/README.md

 ## What doesn't it do?

 This does not accept native language input.
-For instance `gregorian.reform('next Tuesday')` will throw a TypeError.
+For instance `gregorian.reform('next Tuesday')` will evaluate to false when using the built in `reagent()` method to check if it's a date.

 It accepts anything Javascript natively accepts when creating a date object. `gregorian.reform('April 11, 1988 00:00 UTC')` is valid as is `gregorian.reform('04/11/1988')` is as valid as `gregorian.reform(new Date('04/11/1988'))` is as valid as `gregorian.reform(576741600000)`.